 YOU take your situational well-being into your own hands and determine how to shape it.
 If things turn out in a way that you see as beneficial, then BEHOLD: you, you magnificent human, are an optimist with an outlook that gets a shining review from me, your approving non-doctor, Dr. Hayden.

 If you have these issues, you may be thinking, "OK, Dr. Hayden, I agree.
 My mind is also like a timid vet tech trying to muzzle all it encounters in the world and now I would like you to tell me how to calm it."
 WELL, friends, as someone who still struggles with this daily, I can only say what has been working to help me be more present.
 As a testament to myself, I have felt so amorous lately that I began to worry I was pregnant!
-I feel so goddamn lovey dovey with my life that I was sure hormones were to blame; some foreign object must surely be within, causing this notable shift in my being.
-We are, after all, far past the honeymoon phase!
+I feel so goddamn lovey dovey about being alive that I was sure hormones were to blame; some foreign object must surely be within, causing this notable shift in my presence.
+I am, after all, far past the honeymoon phase at 30.
 (Which btw, ugh, babies totally have no idea how good they have it)

-I am working to accept that life will have its ups and downs, I have pretty decent intuition (like a trustworthy 90% on beer advocate), and I make the best decisions I am capable of when those opportunities present themselves.
-I do what I can and that has to be enough.
-I need to learn to trust myself.
-And also to go to the doctor when a compelling case of leprosy or scarlet fever pops up in my 'Things I am currently convinced I have" mental space.
+I am working to accept that life will have its ups and downs, realizing I actually have intuition (like a trustworthy 90% on beer advocate), and I make the best decisions I am capable of.
+We do what we can and that has to be enough.
+We need to learn to trust ourselves.
+And also to go to the doctor when a compelling case of leprosy or scarlet fever pops up in the 'Things I am currently convinced I have" mental space.

-Some things that help me include running outside while listening to interviews of people who inspire me, meditating when I wake up to ward off the doom and gloom, taking time to sit outside in quiet when possible, hugging my boyfriend and reminding myself how thankful I am for him, petting or walking my dog, journaling some thoughts of the day, treating myself to a craving, and, perhaps counterintuitively, focusing on the fact that I will die at some unknown time.
+Some things that help me include running outside while listening to interviews of people who inspire me, taking time to sit outside in quiet when possible, hugging my boyfriend and reminding myself how thankful I am for him, spending time with my dog, treating myself to a craving, and, perhaps counterintuitively, focusing on the fact that I will die at some unknown time.
 If I miss out on something for fear of judgement, no one will care but me on my deathbed.
-This life is mine and I have never adored it more.

 I reached a point of apathy where looking into houses when walking my dog at night led to the thought that people are just here to work and watch TV.
-I felt like life had no point.
+I felt a kind of hopelessness about life.
 Now that I have learned to take pleasure in the small things that make me tick, I look into those houses and feel warm for the pleasure they must take in their surroundings while reading a good book or writing or, yes, simply relaxing fully with a TV show.
 It's all about learning to enjoy your time here, whatever that looks like.
 My enjoyment looks like a baby elephant investigating my face with its trunk on a clear beach with a platter of Torchy's Tacos, some 90's Mariah, and a totally kickass water jug that keeps water so cold the ice would not melt in a fire.

 Life is a mix of good luck, bad luck, and the actions you take in weathering each.
 Some people have experienced far greater traumas than I and recovered.
 At this moment, I am just happy to be here.
 In the whole universe, atoms came together to make up this body that I have the privilege of inhabiting for who knows how long and simply sitting here with a cup of tea on a really nice day is such an exquisite fortune.